-- A summary of CDTA's responsibilities under the DOT LEP Guidance; - A summary of CDTA's language assistance plan; - A summary of the number and proportion of LEP persons in CDTA's service area, and the frequency of contact between the LEP population and the CDTA's programs and activities; - A description of the type of language assistance that the CDTA is currently providing and instructions on how agency staff can access these products and services; and - References to CDTA's cultural sensitivity policies and practices.
+- A description of the type of language assistance that the CDTA is currently providing and instructions on how agency staff can access these products and services; and - References to CDTA's cultural sensitivity policies and practices.

 CDTA's Human Resources Training Department has a Spanish training audio course that facilitates speaking Spanish in real-world situations, learning grammar, and building vocabulary.
 The courseware includes an interactive audio course, e-book (including a conversation course, a beginner book, an advanced book, and a beginner's vocabulary supplement), games, and flash cards.
 Additional courseware can be purchased if demand exists.